Ambit Authority

 What's Implemented

 Authority decides.
-Observatory explains.
+Observatory turns decision evidence into assurance.

 Observatory deep-dive